-- First-time freshman (less than 12 credit hours completed) shall have an ACT composite score of 21 (or an equivalent SAT score) and a cumulative high school grade point average of 2.25 or higher.
-Such students must also have no need for developmental courses. - Transfer students (at least 12 credit hours completed) shall have at least a 2.5 cumulative grade point average on college level coursework and no remaining developmental course requirements.
-They should be eligible to return to their previous institution - 3.
-Students who receive the scholarship will remain eligible for renewal as long as they maintain status as a full-time student, remain in "GOOD" academic standing and maintain satisfactory academic progress.
-To drop below full-time status, to stay out of school for a fall or spring semester, or to be placed on academic probation or suspension will forfeit the waiver.
-A student may reapply after the completion of one regular semester of full-time enrollment in "GOOD" academic standing
+- 1. First-time freshman (less than 12 credit hours completed) shall have an ACT composite score of 21 (or an equivalent SAT score) and a cumulative high school grade point average of 2.25 or higher.
+Such students must also have no need for developmental courses.
+Students with transfer credit must have a 2.0 cumulative grade point average on all college-level work. - 2.
+Transfer students (at least 12 credit hours completed) shall have at least a 2.5 cumulative grade point average on college level coursework and no remaining developmental course requirements.
+They should be eligible to return to their previous institution.